Runbook/runbook/docs/creating_monitors.md

 ## Step 2: Monitor module

 Once a web form has been created the next task is to create the monitor module itself.
 Monitor modules contain the logic for performing the monitor and return either a `True`, `False` or `None` value.
 These modules exist within the `src/monitors/checks/` directory.
-To create a new one the first step is similar to the web form, simply create a new directory and within that directory a `__init__.py` file.
+To create a new one the first step is similar to the web form, simply create a new directory and within that directory an `__init__.py` file.

     $ mkdir src/monitors/checks/some-monitor
     $ vi src/monitors/checks/some-monitor/__init__.py